Discover more from Pyramids and Pagodas

 I took the coach from Hong Kong to Shenzhen International Airport for USD 17 (HKD 130), which was about a 2-hour journey end-to-end including border-crossing.

-The State of International Aviation in China – a Look at Beijing and Shenzhen Airports
+The state of international aviation in China – a look at Beijing and Shenzhen airports

 When you spend most of the year glued to the desk trawling through economic and financial data, you gain a new appreciation for seeing these data points come to life during travel.
 During my layovers in China, specifically Shenzhen International Airport (000089.SZ) and Beijing (Capital) International Airport (“Beijing Airport”, 0694.HK), the bulk of the passenger flow was domestically driven, while international traffic remained muted.
 Beijing Airport operates both the Capital International Airport and the newly-opened Daxing International Airport.
 This is quite consistent with the slower Chinese recovery story that we have seen come through data as per below.
 In addition, I noticed that many stores and F&B outlets remained closed at Beijing Capital International Airport (“PEK”).